-1 think that there needs to be strong supportive services as 2 follow up, and so that that teachings has a safer net to 3 carry them forward until the person becomes stronger within 4 those teachings.
-5 And I think the I mean, we must learn 6 from the mistakes of Canada in the past.
-Residential 7 school has been commented on by the Truth and 8 Reconciliation Commission.
-I know for Shelley and I, both 9 our parents had attended residential school so we know what 10 it's like to grow up a second generation.
-11 But we need to understand what was the focus 12 of that effort by the Canadian government and how 13 successful it's been in disrupting and destroying families 14 and communities and then really understand what we need to 15 do to reverse that.
-And today, with children leaving 16 isolated communities to go to school, with children going 17 in care, the same scenarios continue and we have to find 18 systemic ways to stop that from happening.
-19 MS. MEREDITH PORTER: Okay.
+think that there needs to be strong supportive services as 1 2 follow up, and so that that teachings has a safer net to carry them forward until the person becomes stronger within 3 those teachings.
+4 5 And I think the -- I mean, we must learn from the mistakes of Canada in the past.
+Residential 6 school has been commented on by the Truth and 7 Reconciliation Commission.
+I know for Shelley and I, both 8 our parents had attended residential school so we know what 9 10 it's like to grow up a second generation.
+11 But we need to understand what was the focus of that effort by the Canadian government and how 12 successful it's been in disrupting and destroying families 13 14 and communities and then really understand what we need to do to reverse that.
+And today, with children leaving 15 isolated communities to go to school, with children going 16 in care, the same scenarios continue and we have to find 17 systemic ways to stop that from happening.
+18 19 MS. MEREDITH PORTER: Okay.
 Thank you, 20 Robert.
-21 I know, Shelley, you have there are some 22 recommendations that you want to make specifically, but I 23 think maybe before moving to those recommendations 24 because they pertain to Elizabeth they also pertain to 25 your Aunt Janet.
+I know, Shelley, you have -- there are some 21 recommendations that you want to make specifically, but I 22 23 think maybe before moving to those recommendations -because they pertain to Elizabeth -- they also pertain to 24 25 your Aunt Janet.

-17 Shelley Joseph and Robert Chamberlain

-In relation to Elizabeth Marie Lagis

-and Janet Henry

-1 Before moving into those recommendations, do 2 you want to can you tell the Commissioner about Janet 3 and what you remember and her story?
-4 MS. SHELLEY JOSEPH: Yeah.
-My Auntie Janet 5 Gayle Henry, she was my mom's baby sister, so much younger 6 than my mom that when she lived with us when I was growing 7 up, we thought she was our sister because my mom raised her 8 for quite a few number of her years throughout her life.
-9 And what I remember of her is she would join 10 us on the living room floor and watch cartoons and you 11 know, giggle and laugh at the same things that we thought 12 were funny.
-And she just had a really kind, gentle, soft, 13 naïve spirit.
-And yeah, I can still hear her giggle, you 14 know, when we were watching cartoons or we did something 15 funny and she thought it was funny too.
-Like, she was more 16 of a sister than an aunt.
-17 And you know, I didn't learn until later, 18 you know, as our whole family began healing from certain 19 things with on my mom's side and my dad's side my mom 20 shared stories of when she was growing up.
-Her father died 21 when she was quite young and so my mom, she was the second 22 oldest and she was kind of charged with helping raise all 23 of her siblings.
-24 And she was telling me when Janet was born their mom needed surgery and so she was hospitalized for
+Before moving into those recommendations, do

+you want to -- can you tell the Commissioner about Janet

+and what you remember and her story?

+MS. SHELLEY JOSEPH: Yeah.
+My Auntie Janet Gayle Henry, she was my mom's baby sister, so much younger than my mom that when she lived with us when I was growing up, we thought she was our sister because my mom raised her for guite a few number of her years throughout her life.

+And what I remember of her is she would join us on the living room floor and watch cartoons and you know, giggle and laugh at the same things that we thought were funny.
+And she just had a really kind, gentle, soft, naïve spirit.
+And yeah, I can still hear her giggle, you know, when we were watching cartoons or we did something funny and she thought it was funny too.
+Like, she was more of a sister than an aunt.
-18 Shelley Joseph and Robert Chamberlain

-In relation to Elizabeth Marie Lagis

-and Janet Henry
+And you know, I didn't learn until later, you know, as our whole family began healing from certain things with -- on my mom's side and my dad's side -- my mom shared stories of when she was growing up.
+Her father died when she was quite young and so my mom, she was the second oldest and she was kind of charged with helping raise all of her siblings.

-1 the firs t four months after Janet was born, so mу mom was 2 at h nome raisino g Janet. .
+And she was telling me when Janet was born their mom needed surgery and so she was hospitalized for the first four months after Janet was born, so my mom was at home raising Janet.
 She named her Janet.